The Celebration of the Spring

 Judith Alalú Langnas

 Co-founder of TAE Peru institute.
 Phd candidate in expressive arts therapy at the European Graduate School.
 Faculty member at EGS.
 Graduated in clinical psychology from the Pontificia Universidad Católica del Perú.
 Therapist and supervisor of expressive arts, and member of the Peruvian Association of Expressive Arts (APDARE).
 She is co-author of the painting and poetry book Vital Exodus, and coauthor of the book «Dolor y belleza».

 Co-founder and co director of Expressive Arts Ireland.
 Keshet has a fine art background and a degree in Photography and Media, she works in private practice in Dun Laoghaire Co Dublin and facilitates workshops and education programs with Expressive Arts Ireland.
 Her practice is trauma informed and person-cantered.
 Registered member of The Irish Association of Creative Art Therapist and The European Federation of Art Therapy.

 Rebirth: From silence to movement giving words to the transformation

-In the workshop we will explore, through movement and poetry, the transition experienced between the difficulties we have gone through during the pandemic and the possibilities that are opening up now.
+In the workshop we will explore, through movement and poetry, the transition experienced between the difficulties we have gone through during the pandemic (and the multiple crises we face) and the possibilities that are opening up now.
 Finding words through your body and dance, they will create new stories about lives awakened in the time of spring.

 Teachers: José Miguel Calderon MSc, Phd / Hjørdis Mair